 Step 6: Grains, Greens, Peas, and Corn

 Grains are optional in this soup.
-I’ve used rice (read How to Cook Perfect Rice for the best method), quinoa, or noodles before and they all worked well.
+I’ve used rice, quinoa, and noodles before and they all worked well.
 If you’re using grains of any kind, cook them before you put them in, and add them just before you’re ready to serve.
 That way they won’t get too mushy.

 This is also when you want to add vegetables like corn, peas, or greens.